The random walk on the random connection model: Transience

 \section{Transience}

-The aim of this section is to prove that the infinite cluster is transient almost surely, provided that the intensity of the point process is chosen sufficiently large.
-Recall the model of bond-site long-range percolation on $\mathbb{Z}^d$ in which every pair of sites $x$ and $y$ in $\mathbb{Z}^d$ is connected by an open edge independently with probability
+The aim of this section is to prove that the infinite cluster of the random connection model is transient almost surely if $\alpha\in (d,2d)$ for $d=1,2$ and $d\geq 3$, under some assumptions on $g$, provided that the intensity of the point process is chosen sufficiently large.
+More precisely, the main result of this section is stated as follows.